Hadharem: Language

+The Hadharem speak Hadhrami Arabic, a dialect of Arabic, although Hadharem living in the diaspora that have acculturated mainly speak the local language of the region they live in.

+Diaspora

-The Hadharem have a long seafaring and trading tradition that predates Semitic cultures, the Semitic Hadramites diaspora was historically the Mofarite & Gurage mercantile Semitic pioneers in East Africa, Hadramite influence was later over shadowed by the rise of the temple of the Moon governing Sabaean Semites that saw the concentration of power switch to a governing ruling class.
-With Governing pressure in the South Semitic regions Hadhrami seamen navigated in large numbers all around the Indian Ocean basin, from the some part around the Horn of Africa, to the Swahili Coast to the Malabar Coast and Hyderabad in South India, Sri Lanka to Maritime Southeast Asia.
-They were involved in many places as organizers of the Haj.
+The Hadharem have a long seafaring and trading tradition that predates Semitic cultures.
+Hadramite influence was later overshadowed by the rise of the Sabaeans, who became the ruling class.
+This prompted Hadhrami families to emigrate in large numbers around the Indian Ocean basin, including the Horn of Africa, the Swahili Coast, the Malabar Coast, Hyderabad in South India, Sri Lanka, and Maritime Southeast Asia.
+In the mid 1930s the Hadhrami Diaspora numbered at 110,000, amounting to a third of the total Hadhrami population.

+Hadharem in the Arabian Peninsula

-There are Hadharem communities in western Yemen and in the trading ports of the Arab States of the Persian Gulf and the Red Sea.
-The money changers in Jeddah, Saudi Arabia have usually been of Hadhrami origin.
+Hadharami communities exist in western Yemen, the trading ports of the Arab states of the Persian Gulf, and on the coast of the Red Sea.
+The money changers in Jeddah, Saudi Arabia have historically been of Hadhrami origin.

 Hadhrami East Africans

-The Hadhrami have long had a notable presence in the African Horn region (Djibouti, Ethiopia and Somalia).
-Descendants of Hadhramis make up a notable part of the Harari population.
+The Hadharem have long had a presence in the Horn of Africa (Djibouti, Ethiopia and Somalia), and also comprise a notable part of the Harari population.
 Hadhrami settlers were instrumental in helping to consolidate the Muslim community in the coastal Benadir province of Somalia, in particular.
-During the colonial period, disgruntled Hadhrami from the tribal wars additionally settled in various Somali towns.
+During the colonial period, disgruntled Hadharem from the tribal wars settled in various Somali towns.
 They were also frequently recruited into the armies of the Somali Sultanates.

 Some Hadhrami communities also reportedly exist in Mozambique, Comoros, and Madagascar.